springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 # Summary

-EoN (EpidemicsOnNetworks) is a pure-python package designed to assist studies of infectious processes spreading through networks.
-It originally rose out of the book *Mathematics of Epidemics on Networks* [@kiss:EoN], and now consists of over 100 user-functions.
+EoN (EpidemicsOnNetworks) is a pure-python package designed to study infectious processes spreading in networks.
+It rose out of the book *Mathematics of Epidemics on Networks* [@kiss:EoN], and now consists of over 100 user-functions.